Treasurer announces retirement reforms amid ‘pivotal moment’ for super

 expand image

-Speaking at the 2024 ASFA Conference in Sydney on Tuesday morning, Treasurer Jim Chalmers has unveiled the Albanese government’s priorities in reforming the retirement phase of superannuation, noting that the local super system is reaching a “pivotal moment”.
+Speaking at the 2024 ASFA Conference in Sydney on Tuesday morning, Treasurer Jim Chalmers has unveiled the Albanese government’s priorities in reforming the retirement phase of superannuation, saying that the local super system is reaching a “pivotal moment”.

 According to the Treasurer, Australia faces more than 2.5 million people retiring in the next decade, while within two decades, most people retiring will have been accumulating superannuation at 9 per cent or more annually for the duration of their working lives.